patrick007-glitch/INF2050/recommandation-outils-analyse.md

      – Enforce naming conventions

      Additionally, PMD comes with a copy-paste detector to find blocks of copied and pasted code.
-Best of all, custom PMD rules are easily written with XPath and a GUI included with the software.
+Best of all, custom PMD rules are easily written with XPath and a GUI included with the software.[1]

      Out of the box, reports from PMD are transformed with XSLT into HTML reports.
 A custom XSLT transformation can be written to cater to specific needs.